kafai-yip/kafai-yip.github.io/_pages/links.md

 ## Cantonese linguists

-A self-serving handy guide, including linguists whose major research language is Cantonese, and whose profiles can be found online. please remind me if I've missed any
+a self-serving handy list of linguists whose major research languages include Cantonese, and whose profiles can be found online; please remind me if I've missed any
 {: .notice--warning}

 [under construction]